 Exceptions are inevitable in global programs, so treat them as a workflow—not a surprise.
 Define what happens when something is missing, inconsistent, or high risk, and decide where the “stop-work” line sits.

-Exception workflow is given below:
+The exception workflow is given below:

 • Trigger types

-• Missing evidence before start
+• Missing evidence before the start

 • Country addendum conflict with baseline